Home » Kauai » Smith’s Tropical Paradise Luau on Kauai Review

 Green Salad

-They had a basic green salad at the front of the buffet line with a couple distinct types of dressing.
-Personally, I never do salad as it takes up too much space in my plate.
+They had a basic green salad at the front of the buffet line with a couple of distinct types of dressing.
+Personally, I never do salad as it takes up too much space on my plate.

 Bread

 There are a few different kinds of bread in many different colors.
-When we had been there, we had taro bread (which was purple) and guava bread (that was pink.)
-Out of all of the luau food, my children ate the bread that the most.
+When we were there, we had taro bread (which was purple) and guava bread (which was pink.)
+Out of all of the luau food, my children ate the bread the most.

 Dessert Options